datadiscoveries/Credit_Card_Fraud_Detection/README.md

 # Credit Card Fraud Detection

 **Goal:**<br>
 Create a Python model that captures the highest percentage of fraudulent credit card transactions within a data set of 30 variables, while minimizing false fraud predictions.
-Both "capture" and "accuracy" metrics take on important meaning in the analysis.
+Both the capture rate and accuracy rate of models created in the analysis serve as important metrics.
 A model that is very liberal in classifying transactions as "fraudulent" would likely capture a high percentage of actual fraudulent transactions, though potentially at the cost of erroneously labeling legitimate transactions as "fraudulent."
-The goal of the analysis is to create a model with optimal performance within both metrics, striking the best balance between the two.
+The goal of the analysis is to create a model with optimal performance within both capture and accuracy, striking the best balance between the two.

 **Findings:**<br>